What to do if you want to have courses that you want to sell (premium courses) and subscribers-only courses (lead magnet courses) at the same time?

 First, you will have to access the course that you want to sell.
 For that, go to your Thrive Apprentice dashboard and click on the course:

 Then, click on the "Access Restrictions" tab to open it:

 When the "Access Restrictions" tab is opened, click on the "Restrict access" option to activate it.
-This is where you will be able to set up the restrictions for the course:
+This is where you will be able to set up the content that will be displayed for the guests and users who are trying to access the course:

 In the case of courses that you want to sell, you will have to select either the "SendOwl Product" here or the "SendOwl Bundle", depending on what you want to protect the course with: